8 Best REALLY FREE VPNs for the Dark Web (Updated in 2021)

 A free VPN is never really free.
 And with hackers and fraudsters infiltrating Tor nodes every day, the dark web is not the place to take a risk.

-That’s why my favorite dark web VPN is NordVPN.
-Its handy Onion Over VPN feature gives your Tor browsing the added security of military-grade encryption to keep your activity safe, secure, and anonymous.
+That’s why my favorite dark web VPN is ExpressVPN.
+It has its own hidden service in the Tor network and provides the added security of military-grade encryption to keep your activity safe, secure, and anonymous.

-And the good news is you can try NordVPN risk free for 30 days with a full money-back guarantee.
+And the good news is you can try ExpressVPN out completely risk-free (it’s backed by a 30-day money-back guarantee).

 As a dark web user, I always use a premium VPN over a free one.
 But if you’re looking to save some money, I’ve rounded up the best free dark web VPNs on the market.
 I’ve looked at speed, data limits and, most importantly, security.